Learning Chinese by doing - The essential functionality of Work Books

 Chinese Reading and Writing series

-We did not publish any work books for this series.
-Additional Chinese reading and writing exercises are provided in Teacher’s Manuals.
+We did not publish any work books for this series, only additional Chinese reading and writing exercises.

 Work Book exercises